What are Saloon Doors Called?

 If you are installing these saloon doors in a traditional opening, you can choose to remove the door stop or leave it on.
 Saloon doors can also be installed in a non-traditional opening with the use of trim boards.
 When you measure for the saloon doors measure at the top, middle, and bottom of the opening.
 Take the smallest measure and that will be the size of saloon door you need.
 Saloon doors can be custom made for your exact door opening allowing for a perfect fit.
 When considering saloon doors, you can also select the desired height for the barrier the doors will provide.

 Saloon Door Hardware Options

 Saloon door hardware have two common options- 1.
 Gravity hinges & 2.
 Spring Hinges.
-The gravity hinges mount to the top and bottoms of the doors.
+The gravity hinges mount to the top and bottom of the doors.
 Keep in mind that you will need space for the hinges.
 These hinges typically have a hold open feature in either direction.
-Spring hinges will mount to the sides of the doors and the door jamb and they do not have a hold open feature.
+Spring hinges will mount to the side of the doors and the door jamb, and they do not have a hold open feature.

 Double swinging doors, saloon doors or café doors are a great option for a doorway.
-These doors work perfectly in a cased opening or a non-traditional door opening and can be installed into almost any door opening.
+These doors work perfectly in a cased opening, or a non-traditional door opening and can be installed easily.
 Doors will swing in both directions and the hardware will allow the return of the doors to center automatically.
 The doors are easy to install and do not require a jamb for installation.
 Saloon style doors are the perfect option for a home office, bar, man cave, pantry, primary bathroom, dining room, kitchen, laundry room, and a closet.